Francis Key Pendleton: Career

 After graduating from Harvard Law, Pendleton moved to New York City where he began practicing law with Parrish.
 In 1870, that firm was dissolved and he formed a partnership with E. Ellery Anderson and P.C.
 Anderson, known as Anderson, Pendleton & Anderson PC.

 In 1907, Pendleton was appointed Corporation Counsel by the Democratic Mayor of New York City, George B. McClellan Jr., succeeding William B. Ellison.
-He was later was appointed a justice of the Supreme Court of New York by Democratic Governor John Alden Dix.
+McClellan's father (George B. McClellan) and Pendleton's father (George H. Pendleton) were the Democratic Party's nominees for president and vice-president for the 1864 election.
+Pendleton was later appointed a justice of the Supreme Court of New York by Democratic Governor John Alden Dix.
 He was reelected for a term ending on December 31, 1921.
 He left the bench, effective April 1, 1920, stating: "I have had it in contemplation for a long time, but as I have a case on hand at trial and some judicial work to complete, I have set a date of severance with the judiciary at April 1.
 I intend to return to the practice of the law and will be at the head of the old firm of Pendleton, Anderson, Iselin & Riggs, with offices at 25 Broad Street."
 His resignation caused a vacancy that was filled by Democratic Governor Al Smith.